ZhenyingZhu/StudyNotes/SystemDesign.md

 - leader election is also useful for job schedulers
 - node assigments for partitions changes can also use ZooKeeper.
 During the change, some nodes need to take loads from other nodes
-- perform mojority votes on a 1000+ nodes are inefficient, so ZooKeeper only votes among 3 to 5 nodes but supporting a large number of clients by outsourcing some coordinating works (consensus, operation ordering, and failure detection) to an external service
+- perform mojority votes on a 1000+ nodes are inefficient, so ZooKeeper only votes among 3 to 5 nodes **[KEY]** but supporting a large number of clients by outsourcing some coordinating works (consensus, operation ordering, and failure detection) to an external service
 - data managed by ZooKeeper normally change not frequently (1 w per min/hour).
 It should not store app runtime states

 Service discovery

 - to reach to a service, which IP to use
-- when a node starts, reg its network endpoint in a service registy, and use ZooKeeper to let other services find it
+- when a node starts, reg its network endpoint in a service registy, and use ZooKeeper to let other services find it **[KEY]**
 - If not need consensus, DNS is the old and better way.
-It uses multi-level caching so data could be stale
+It uses multi-level caching so data could be stale **[KEY]**
 - but to tell who is the leader, need consensus
 - can use read-only caching replicas.
 Those nodes not participate in votes, but serve read requests